passaro/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_v2_changelog.md

   under "Interceptor Registration", which could make it redundant.

 In the Transfer Manager, `TransferListener` replaces `TransferStateChangeListener`.
-S3A code has been updated, but registration of the new listeners is currently commented out because it causes an incompatibility issue with the internal logger, resulting in `NoSuchMethodError`s, at least in the current TransferManager Preview release.
+S3A code has been updated and `AuditManagerS3A` implementations now provide an instance of the former to switch to the active span, but registration of the new listeners is currently commented out because it causes an incompatibility issue with the internal logger, resulting in `NoSuchMethodError`s, at least in the current TransferManager Preview release.